 Instructions

-- Once roasted, squeeze the garlic from their skins into the pot along with the roasted tomatoes and vegetables.
-Pour in the vegetable broth and bring to a simmer.
-Let it cook gently for 15 minutes to marry the flavors.
+Squeeze the roasted garlic from their skins into the pot.
+Add the roasted tomatoes and vegetables, pour in the vegetable broth, and simmer 15 minutes to marry flavors.

 Tips for Success: Crafting Your Signature Blend

-- For extra depth, roast a halved red bell pepper with the tomatoes and blend it in for subtle sweetness.
+- Roast a halved red bell pepper with tomatoes for extra sweetness.

-- Feel free to swap Roma tomatoes with heirloom varieties for color and complexity.
+- Swap Roma tomatoes for heirloom varieties to vary color and nuance.

-- For a creamier touch without dairy, stir in a splash of coconut milk or cashew cream just before serving.
+- Stir in a splash of coconut milk or cashew cream for a dairy-free creaminess.

 | Nutrition (Per Serving) | Amount |